saychelsea11/Data-Science-Certifications-And-Projects/README.md

 #### This is my (Sayan Das) data science repository containing numerous projects across a wide range of data science topics.
-You can either explore the hierarchy of certifications and individual projects in chronological order or just skip to the most recent projects.
+You can either explore the hierarchy of certifications and individual projects in chronological order or just skip to the most recent projects within the directory.

 #### The contents are split into 5 specializations and a few individual projects.
 Each specialization also has projects within.
 Here is a breakdown of each category in chronological order: